BelaPlatform/bela_newBlog/docs/_posts/2018-09-14-Giraf-Bela-Hjalte-Bested-Moller.markdown

 ---
 layout: post
-title: "Giraf by Hjalte Bested Møller: a polyphonic sampler built using Bela"
+title: "Giraf by Hjalte Bested Møller: a self-contained polyphonic sampler"
 date: 2018-09-14
 categories:
   - "Hardware"
   - "Instruments"
   - "Projects"
-description: "Giraf by Hjalte Bested Møller: a polyphonic sampler built using Bela"
+description: "Giraf by Hjalte Bested Møller: a self-contained polyphonic sampler"
 image: giraf/insides.jpg
 author: bela
-hidden: true
 ---

-In this post [Hjalte Bested Møller](https://www.facebook.com/tromleorkestret/) introduces us to Giraf, a polyphonic sampler built using Bela.
-The instrument uses an IR distance sensor, a piezo disc, and embedded speakers to create a great mobile sampling unit.
+This post introduces Giraf, a polyphonic sampler created [Hjalte Bested Møller](https://www.facebook.com/tromleorkestret/).
+The instrument uses Bela in combination with a distance sensor, piezo disc, and embedded speakers to create a mobile sampling unit that is somewhere between a classic sampler and a theremin!
 Over to Hjalte:

 {% include youtube.html youtube="huHpao-UUPo" %}

-## Hardware
+## The instrument

-The instrument implements a polyphonic sampler that can be triggered by hitting the “sound trigger” pad, with the amplitude of the sound being determined by how hard the pad is struck.
-The pitch of the triggered sample is controlled by a Infra-red distance sensor, in such a way that the further the hand is from the sensor, the lower the pitch.
-Instead of having continous control, the  pitch that is actually played is determined in relation to a selected musical scale.
+The basis of Giraf is a polyphonic sampler where a sample can be played by hitting the “sound trigger” pad -- the amplitude of the sound is determined by how hard the pad is struck.
+The pitch of this triggered sample can then be controlled by a infra-red distance sensor, in such a way that the further the hand is from the sensor, the lower the pitch.
+Instead of having continous control, the  pitch that is actually played is determined in relation to a selected musical scale making harmonically related results easier to acheive.

+{% include single-image.html fileName="giraf/top-labels.jpg" %}

+## Signal path and effects

-{% include single-image.html fileName="giraf/insides.jpg" %}
+{% include single-image.html fileName="giraf/Giraf_Block_Diagram-2.png" %}

-## Effects

-Giraf has multiple built-in effects.
+Alongside the main sampler Giraf has multiple built-in effects.

 - **FX1 – Sampler Gain**
 - **FX2 – Biquad Filter**